bip-river/tree-memory-match-game/README.md

 ## How to Play

+1. Select a difficulty level from the dropdown.
-1. Click on a card to reveal its symbol.
+2. Click on a card to reveal its symbol.
-2. Click on another card to find its match.
+3. Click on another card to find its match.
-3. Match all pairs to complete the game.
+4. Match all pairs to complete the game.
-4. Restart at any time with the "Restart Game" button.
+5. Restart at any time with the "Restart Game" button.

 ---